-It is possible to use Tools on the manufacturer’s websites to configure custom Glass Types and import these into FenestraPro for Revit.
+It is possible to use Tools on the manufacturer’s websites to configure custom Glass Types and import these into FenestraPro.

 Configure the IGU on the manufacturer’s web page and the detailed specifications for the unit will be displayed once complete.

 For Vitro Glasses, select ‘Vitro Architectural Glass (formerly PPG) under the Manufacturer dropdown list.
 Then define the thickness of glass panes and coatings if required.

 A button will appear with the FenestraPro logo.
 Click on this button to send the IGU to your FenestraPro Account and to the Revit Add-in.
 You may need to sign into your FenestraPro Account to view the imported glass type.
 Go to the Glasses area in your Account area and use the button ‘Switch to Custom List’ to display only imported glass types.

 The custom glass will then appear in the Glass Database in the Revit Add-in once the list is refreshed.
 You may toggle the Glass Database list to display only imported glass types using the button shown below.
 Note: any active filters (including region filters) may prevent the imported glass type from being displayed in the list.
 This imported/custom glass type may then be applied to Surfaces on the model using the normal Glass database workflow.